 The doctoral degree program is different from the master's level program in several meaningful ways.
 OTD students have the opportunity to go beyond the generalist requirements of a master's level program.
-The additional coursework, exposure to research, clinical fieldwork and residency requirements will prepare you for leadership and provide clinical skills to advance your practice.
+The additional coursework, exposure to research, clinical fieldwork and experiential component requirements will prepare you for leadership and provide clinical skills to advance your practice.

 Learn More about the OTD Program